harasiddh/harasiddh.github.io/_posts/2025-01-12-hardy-new-year-resolutions.md

 And ordinary human beings like me (and maybe you?
 Unless you're the next GH Hardy) write something like *go to the gym every day*

 I don't think Hardy managed to achieve any of the above before he died, but atleast he failed at something big.
-Meanwhile, I couldn't keep up with my resolution to drink 8 glasses of water a day (I drank 10 today).
+Meanwhile, I couldn't keep up with my resolution to drink 8 glasses of water a day (I drank 10 today)